hectorsantiago5/Nationwide-Hackathon-SJL/README.md

 **Plan**

 The Social Justice league plans to create a website and a Jupyter notebook that will accuratly and effeciently give access to data dealing with this area.
-The data will consist
+The data will consist of

 **1.** Vaccination Sites